PacktPublishing/Managing-Data-Integrity-for-Finance/README.md

 **Discover practical data quality management strategies for finance analysts and data professionals** <br />

 ## What is this book about?
 Data integrity management plays a critical role in the success and effectiveness of organizations trying to use financial and operational data to make business decisions.
-Unfortunately, there is a big gap between the analysis and management of finance data along with the proper implementation of complex data systems across various organizations.
+Unfortunately, there is a big gap when it comes to the analysis and management of finance data along with the proper implementation of complex data systems across various organizations.

 This book covers the following exciting features:
 * Develop a customized financial data quality scorecard